 A major figure of the Polish New Wave literary movement of the early 1970s and of the anti-Communist Solidarity movement of the 1980s, Adam Zagajewski is the author of Unseen Hand; Eternal Enemies; and Without End: New and Selected Poems, which was nominated for a National Book Critics Circle Award.
 Zagajewski’s other collections of poetry include Mysticism for Beginners, Canvas, and Tremor: Selected Poems.
+His most recent publication Slight Exaggerations, a collection of essays, was published in early 2017.
 He is also the author of a book of essays and literary sketches, Two Cities: On Exile, History and the Imagination, and of Solidarity, Solitude: Essays.
-He now spends part of the year in Krakow, the city he lived in during the 1960s and ’70s, and he teaches in Chicago.
+He now spends part of the year in Krakow, the city he lived in during the 1960s and 70s, and he teaches in Chicago.

 UNSEEN HAND (Poetry, 2011, translated by Clare Cavanagh)